 Alcohol withdrawal can be very dangerous and may even be life-threatening.
 It is critically important that individuals suffering from moderate to severe alcohol abuse do NOT attempt to stop drinking entirely, or quit “cold turkey,” on their own.
 Rather, supervised, medically assisted detox may be required.

-How Does Alcohol Rehab Work?
+How Does Our Modesto Alcohol Rehab Treatment Work?